Klaus Stimeder: Career

 Between 2000 and 2009, Stimeder appeared as a regular guest on Austrian cable and network TV, Al-Jazeera, and the BBC's television and radio programs.
-After turning down an offer to host his own political talk show at basic cable channel ATV Stimeder left Vienna and moved to Berlin.
-In 2010 he sold his shares in Datum and moved to the US where he lives and works as a writer of non-fiction and fiction under the name JM Stim.
+After turning down an offer to host his own political talk show at basic cable channel ATV Stimeder left Vienna and moved to Berlin, Germany.
+In 2010 he sold his shares in DATUM and moved to New York City.

-Since 2000 Stim has served as a guest speaker and lecturer at schools, colleges, and universities across North America (i.e., at the Columbia University chapter of St. Anthony Hall, NYU, Northwestern University, DePaul University, University of Minnesota, Ottawa University).
+Since 2000 Stimeder has served as a guest speaker and lecturer at schools, colleges, and universities across North America and Western Europe (i.e., at the Columbia University chapter of St. Anthony Hall, New York University, Northwestern University, DePaul University, University of Minnesota,Ottawa University).